FLEA: Provably Robust Fair Multisource Learning from Unreliable Training Data: Experimental setup

 \subsection{Computing resources}

-For the main manuscript all experiments were run on a 3.1-GHz CPU workstation.
-For the supplemental material, we also used some addition CPU-only compute nodes.
-We did not use GPUs.
-For each train/test split of each dataset and each adversary, one experimental run across all learning methods takes between 3 and 18 minutes on two CPU cores, depending on the number of sources, the size of the data sets and the CPU architecture.
-The combined time for all such reported experiments (4 datasets, 5 values for $N$, 7 adversaries, 10 train-test splits) is approximately 200 hours.
+All experiments were run on CPU-only compute servers.
+For each train/test split of each dataset and each adversary, one experimental run across all baseline learning methods takes between 3 minutes and 3 hours on two CPU cores, depending on the number of sources, the size of the data sets, and the CPU architecture.
+The time needed for each row in the ablation study is similar, except for the \folktables data, which each took 4-6 hours.
+The combined time for all reported experiments with linear classifiers (5 datasets, 12 adversaries, 10 train-test splits, 5 base learners) is approximately 1800 core hours.
+The experiments with nonlinear classifiers required approximately 500 times longer per setting, most of which is spent on cross-validation of the hyperparameters.

+For the baselines we are able to reuse many already computed parts.
+If implemented individually, we'd estimate that the robust ensemble would be the fastest to train, but it is slower than the other methods at prediction time. hTERM would also be efficient to train, as it only requires learning one classifier on the combined training data.
+The training time for \citet{konstantinov2020sample} and the DRO method would be comparable to \method's.